derekypan/Machine-Learning-Capstone/README.md

 jupyter notebook "All Together".ipynb
 ```

-This will open the jupyter notebook in your browser from which you can run all the code.
+This will open the jupyter notebook in your browser from which you can run or modify the code.
+In code box 7, the user id can be modified to fit any user.

 ### Data